 Kuari Pass trek

-This trek opens during the winter season and is a little challenging one.
+This trek opens during the winter season and is a challenging little one.
 During this trek, you will cross meadows and alpine streams.
-You will also get to witness the Chaukhamba Range at one side and Mana, Kamet and Abl Gamin on the other.
+You will also get to witness the Chaukhamba Range at one side and Mana, Kamet, and Abl Gamin on the other.

 4 Day Itinerary for Auli from Delhi

 You can easily get an overnight bus from Delhi to Rishikesh.
 The private buses leave from Anand Vihar ISBT, while the government ones leave from Kashmiri Gate.
 You can book your buses online on the government or private websites.
 However, getting on the spot private buses to Rishikesh won’t be a problem

 It is easy to find buses till Rishikesh.
 You can either book the bus on the spot or either online on the bus booking websites.
 The bus journey takes about 6 hours.

 Day 1 – Rishikesh to Auli

 You will reach Rishikesh early in the morning, and from here, you would be able to find many options to reach Auli.
 The buses leave early in the morning.
 You can also ask for shared cabs here since many tourists go to Auli.

 If by chance you are not able to find a bus that reached Auli directly, you can either take a bus for Joshimath and from there you can take another bus or a cab for Auli.
 Those ways it would be cheaper too as Joshimath is near to Auli

 You will reach Auli sometime in the evening.
 Today, take a rest and soak in the surroundings.
 You will fall in love immediately.